dh0001/rss-reader/README.md

 * requests
 * defusedxml

-## Running
+## Usage

-Have the required packages and run `rss_reader.py` with python 3.
+Run by having the required packages and running `rss_reader.py` with python 3.
 Reset by deleting feeds.db and settings.json.